-The third objective is to develop a learning health system, which the Roadmap as "an ecosystem where all stakeholders can securely, effectively and efficiently contribute, share and analyze data."
-The use cases the literature provides on interoperability-sensitive outcomes, system-generated data sources, and interoperability-enabled processes provides potential dimensions to identification and develop of measures to appropriately assess the success of this objective as shown in Table 10.
+The third objective is to develop a learning health system, which the Roadmap defines as "an ecosystem where all stakeholders can securely, effectively and efficiently contribute, share and analyze data."
+The use cases that the literature provides on interoperability-sensitive outcomes, system-generated data sources, and interoperability-enabled processes provide potential dimensions to identification and development of measures to appropriately assess the success of this objective as shown in Table 6.